-Michael Knight (David Hasselhoff)Michael Arthur Long is an undercover Las Vegas police detective who, while on a case, is shot in the face and nearly killed.
+Michael Knight (David Hasselhoff)Michael Arthur Long (born January 9, 1949 according to his tombstone) is an undercover Los Angeles police detective who, while working on a espionage case in Las Vegas, is shot in the face and nearly killed.
 Wilton Knight, creator of FLAG, directs his doctors to save Long's life and reconstruct his face.
 With his new identity, "Michael Knight", Long is provided with high tech crime-fighting equipment, most notably the car nicknamed KITT.

 - Badass Normal: Michael is a normal non-super-powered man, whose exploits include special ops missions in Vietnam and time as a competent and respected police officer.